 A Smart Investment for All Income Groups

-So, it’s well established that the cost of solar is falling – what about the demand side of the equation?
+So, it’s well established that home solar prices are falling – what about the demand side of the equation?
 Solar has been stereotyped in past as being something for only wealthy homeowners, celebrities, and the most dedicated tree-huggers.